 - a) The city plan drawn to scale. - b) The sewer and sewer vent as-built location including manholes with the rim and invert elevations. - c) All properties. - d) All inlets and inlet pipes. - e) An example of a completed lining base plan can be provided to the consultant upon request. - f) The sewer limits to be lined shall be called out in bold, including the manholes within the limits of the lining. - 6.
 Design Requirements - a) Planning shall provide the Estimated Theoretical Dry Weather Flows for each location to be lined.
-A formal request must be submitted from a consultant to the Assistant Manager of Design who in turn will make the request to Planning. - b) A liner thickness calculation shall be provided by the Engineer or Consultant using the ASTM F-1216. - c) A chart showing the minimum liner thicknesses required including the sewer sizes, lengths and thicknesses to be lined shall be shown on the Contract Plans. - d) Contact the Water/Sewer Engineering Supervisor for an example of a completed lining contract plan. - 7.
+A formal email request must be submitted from a consultant to Planning with the Water/Sewer Engineering Supervisor copied. - b) A liner thickness calculation shall be provided by the Engineer or Consultant using the ASTM F-1216. - c) A chart showing the minimum liner thicknesses required including the sewer sizes, lengths and thicknesses to be lined shall be shown on the Contract Plans. - d) Contact the Water/Sewer Engineering Supervisor for an example of a completed lining contract plan. - 7.
 Manhole Lining - a) All manholes within the limits of CIPP rehabilitation shall be lined. - 8.
 Specifications - a) SECTION 2705 MANHOLE LINING and SECTION 2768 SEWER LINING shall be added to all lining projects.